linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 03 - How Securities Are Traded.md

 As originally organized, NASDAQ was more of a price-ration system than a trading system.
 While brokers could survey bid and ask prices across the network of dealers in the search for the best trading opportunity, actual trades required direct negotiation (often over the phone) between the investor's broker and the dealer in the security.
 However, as we will see, NASDAQ is no longer a mere price quotation system.
 While dealers still post bid and ask prices over the network, what is now called the NASDAQ Stock Market allows for automated electronic execution of trades, and the vast majority of trades are executed electronically.

 Electronic Communication Networks (ECNs) Electronic communication networks (ECNs) allow participants to post market and limit orders over computer networks.
 The limit-order book is available to all participants.
 An example of such an order book from CBOE Global Markets appears in Figure 3.4.
 Orders that can be "crossed," that is, matched against another order, are executed automatically without requiring the intervention of a broker.
-For example, an order to buy a share at a price of  $50 or lower will be immediately executed if there is an outstanding ask price of$ 50.
+For example, an order to buy a share at a price of  \$50 or lower will be immediately executed if there is an outstanding ask price of\$ 50.
 Therefore, ECNs are true trading systems, not merely price-ration systems.

 ECNs register with the SEC as broker-dealers and are subject to Regulation ATS (for Alternative Trading System).
 ECN subscribers, who can bring trades directly to the network, are typically institutional investors, broker-dealers, and market makers (firms that post bid and ask prices for securities and commit to trading a specified number of shares at currently posted prices).
 Individual investors therefore must hire a broker who is a participant in the ECN to execute trades on their behalf.